Skip to content

 Retry Logic with Exponential Backoff

-If Alertmanager is temporarily unavailable, LogChef automatically retries alert delivery:
+If email or webhook delivery fails, LogChef automatically retries alert delivery:

 • Default: 2 retry attempts